 First, grab a pair of gloves for when it is time to sort through your trash.
 You will also need a notebook and a pencil to write everything you see.
 We recommend one of these beautiful notebooks from Craftboat as a perfect way to keep tabs on your zero waste journey.
 Once you have these items, set aside some time to look through the trash from your home.
 Dump out all your trash onto a tarp.
 Use gloved hands to sift and sort through everything — then make a plan.

-Step 2: List Recurring Items with Tally Marks.
+Step 2: List and Count Recurring Items.